- Search The Registry

 - Teacher’s Forum

 - Creating Support

 - My Account

 *Rufus Perry was born on this date in 1834.
 He was a Black educator, journalist, and Baptist minister.

 In 1891 he was elected president of the New England Baptist Missionary Convention.
 In 1886, he organized the Messiah Baptist Church in Brooklyn.
 He was also a scholar of classical ethnology and read Hebrew, Greek, and Latin.
 In 1887 he wrote a text, The Cushite, or the Children of Ham as seen by the Ancient Historians and Poets, which he published as a book in 1893 under the title, The Cushite, Or The Descendants of Ham: As Found in the Sacred Scriptures and in the Writings of Ancient Historians and Poets from Noah to the Christian Era.
-This work traces the history of black people to a "glorious past".
-In that way, his work fits in literature which attempts to disassociate nobility or goodness with whiteness.
+This work traces the history of black people to a "glorious past."
+In that way, his work fits the literature that attempts to disassociate nobility or goodness with whiteness.
 The introduction for the book was written by T. McCants Stewart.